EngineeringLast Updated May 3, 20246 min read

 Portability

-No discussion of containerization is complete without at least one mention of the motto, “write once, run anywhere.”
-Because a container bundles all dependencies, you can take your application just about anywhere without rebuilding it to account for a new environment.
+No discussion of containerization is complete without at least one mention of the motto “write once, run anywhere.”
+Because a container bundles dependencies, you can take your application just about anywhere without rebuilding it for each new environment.

-Also, the abstraction provided by containerization ensures that your container works the same way regardless of where you deploy it.
+The abstraction provided by containerization ensures that your container works the same way no matter where you deploy it.
 That means you can take your app to the cloud, run it on in a VM, or go directly to bare metal.
-As long as the host operating system supports your containerization tools, you are ready to deploy with minimal hassle.
+As long as the host operating system supports your containerization tools, such as Docker, you are ready to deploy with minimal hassle.

 Efficiency